Staged Blueprint Planning

 More details!

-Changing entity settings, upgrading entities
+Changing entity settings

-If you change the settings of an entity, those changes will be applied to later stages only.
-The entity will be highlighted in blue to indicate the entity has been changed, and a blueprint indicator sprite will appear at lower stages.
+The entity will be highlighted in blue to indicate it has been updated, and an indicator will appear at lower stages.

 To mitigate this, if you connect a new wire to an inserter or belt, in previous stages the control behavior will be set to "no control".

-Deleting/rotating entities
+Upgrading entities

 Deleting or rotating an entity is normally only allowed in the entity's first stage.